8 Typical Video not Playing Errors & Their Solutions

 There isn’t barely one root, but lots of factors will lead to different video not playing errors.
 They can be corrupted video files, outdated video players, incompatible formats, unsupported codecs, hardware issue, un-trusted software, bad sectors on a hard drive, outdated drivers, virus attack, OS update, internet error, browser issue, etc. To be noted, if you are trying to play 4K videos, 4K video choppy or lagging error happens more often than SD videos because of higher requirement of both hardware and software.

-Case 1.
-Media Player Won’t Play Videos but Shows Error Message
+Case 2.
+Solve Media Player Won’t Play Videos but Shows Error Message

-Have you ever encountered one of the following prompt boxes when trying to play video files with your default media player like Windows Media Player or QuickTime Player?
+Have you ever encountered one of the following video not playing prompt boxes when trying to play video files with your default media player like Windows Media Player or QuickTime Player?

 - Windows Media Player: "Windows Media Player cannot play the file.
 The player might not support the file type or might not support the codec that was used to compress the file.", or "Windows Media Player encountered a problem while playing the file."